-This initiative provides financial assistance for students who are already receiving Virginia's Temporary Assistance for Needy Families (TANF) or the Virginia Initiative for Employment Not Welfare (VIEW).
+Provides financial assistance for students who are already receiving Virginia's Temporary Assistance for Needy Families (TANF) or the Virginia Initiative for Employment Not Welfare (VIEW).
 Students who are already receiving Supplemental Nutrition Assistance Program (SNAP) may be eligible for the SNAP Employment and Training Grant.